Tag Archive for: Holy Spirit

 ~Paul Simon (Duncan)

 The Pentecost is a turning point event in the life of the post-Resurrection Christian Community.
-While the word Pentecost eludes to the 50th day after Easter, let us refer to it by its Armenian names Hokegalust as it is more descriptive and, therefore, more meaningful for the Christian.
+While the word Pentecost alludes to the 50th day after Easter, let us refer to it by its Armenian names Hokegalust as it is more descriptive and, therefore, more meaningful for the Christian.
 Translated, Hokegalust means the coming of the Spirit.
 Jesus promised the Great Comforter.
 On this day, the promise is fulfilled.
 We read the story in the Book of Acts, 2nd chapter.

 When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.